splunk/public-o11y-docs/admin/notif-services/webhook.rst

 the :emphasis:`Splunk Observability Cloud Developers Guide`.

 Your webhook must return a HTTP ``200 OK`` response code immediately after you receive the request.
-If Observability Cloud does not receive a 200 response code within a certain time frame, it retries the request.
+If Splunk Observability Cloud does not receive a 200 response code within a certain time frame, it retries the request.

 .. _webhook2:

-Step 2: Create a webhook integration in Observability Cloud
+Step 2: Create a webhook integration in Splunk Observability Cloud
 =================================================================================

-You must be an Observability Cloud administrator to complete this task.
+You must be a Splunk Observability Cloud administrator to complete this task.

 #.
 Log in to Splunk Observability Cloud.
 #.
 Open the :new-page:`Webhook guided setup <https://login.signalfx.com/#/integrations/webhook>`.
 Alternatively, you can navigate to the guided setup on your own: